Reel Time Tuning Analysis

 And what would be better?

-What I've always wanted is a system that as much as is possible, pulled me out of the picture as observer, note taker and decision maker.
+What I've always wanted is a system that, as much as is possible, pulled me out of the picture as observer, scribe and decision-maker.
 Something that:

 • I could just play into without being made aware of any results (to keep me honest)